sunnylqm/react-native-storage/README.md

 ### Changelog

+#### 0.0.16
+1. getBatchDataWithIds now won't invoke sync if everything is ready in storage.

 #### 0.0.15
 1. Fix bugs in promise chain.
 2. Can be used without any storage backend.(Use in-memory map)